hituro/hituro-makes-macros/include-part-macro/README.md

 <code><<include-part "passage" "#target" <i>[remove-container|boolean]</i>>></code>

-`<<include-part>>` is used to included part of the passage given in the first argument into the current passage.
+Include part of the passage given in the first argument into the current passage.
 The second argument is treated as a selector to identify which element to include.
 If the optional third argument is `true` then only the children of the selected element are included, if it is `false` (the default) then the selected element is also included.

 ### Example ###
 **Passage1**